PixBlezz/11134121_DCIT205/README.md

 Web security is the discipline of using safe coding methods in order to defend against typical web vulnerabilities.

-Data Protection is the process of ensuring the security and privacy of user data.

 Accessibility Standards: Ensuring that the website is accessible to people with disabilities in accordance with WCAG criteria.